 - Le Bistro: The smartest restaurant on the island.
 Serving up exquisitely prepared French cuisine on a plant filled veranda, Le Bistro is a foodie’s delight!
 (001 268 462 3881)

-- Sheer Rocks : Overlooking the blue ocean from a stunning cliff side, Sheer Rocks offers a daily tapas menu and full a la carte service in the evening.
-There is also a plunge pool and day beds which offer the perfect spot for sunset.
+- Sheer Rocks: Sheer Rocks offers a daily tapas menu and full a la carte service in the evening.
+Spectacular because of its spectacular view over the blue ocean from a stunning cliff side, There is also a plunge pool and day beds which offer the perfect spot for sunset.
 001 268 562 4510

 - Papa Zouk: For the full Caribbean experience, venture into the St John’s suburbs to this hugely entertaining restaurant and rum bar.
-Start by tasting a selection of over 250 varieties of rum before tucking into some quality seafood and enjoying an evening of Caribbean live music.
+Start by tasting a selection of over 250 varieties of rum before tucking into some quality seafood.
+While enjoying an evening of Caribbean live music.
 001 268 464 6044

 An Antiguan Party